Our Team

 Yamalitzy Encarnacion

-Joined the lab this summer as part of the CHOP-RISES program for high school students, now an expert in RT-PCR!
+Yamalitzy spent a summer in the lab as part of the CHOP-RISES program for high school students, she's now an expert in RT-PCR!